-In May, Marta hosts the Festa della Madonna del Monte (also known as “Barabbata”), a huge festival which runs from the night of May 13th through the festival day of May 14th.
-Processions of massive carts filled covered with flowers filled food close the streets of the town through the day.
+In May, Marta hosts the Festa della Madonna del Monte (also known as “Barabbata”), a huge festival that runs from the night of May 13th through the festival day of May 14th.
+Processions of massive carts filled with flowers and delicious food close the streets of the town throughout the day.

 San Martino al Cimino (Viterbo Province)

 The village of San Martino al Cimino grew up around the Cistercian Abbey, originally built by French monks in the early 13th century.
 After entering the village through the imposing main gate, a steep hill lined by residential homes leads to the abbey.